GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/permission_warnings/index.md

 ## Best practices {: #best-practices }

 Permission warnings exist to describe the capabilities granted by an API, but some warnings can be harder to understand than others.
-Users are more likely to install an extension designed with the following best practices.
+Users are more likely to install an extension that follows best practices.

 Limit permissions to support core functionality
 : Extensions are required to fulfill a [single purpose](www.tba.com).
-Choose the minimum permissions needed for the extension's core functionality and any additional features under optional permissions.
+Choose the minimum permissions needed for the extension's main functionality.
 This also allows your extension to comply with the [Use of permissions][cws-perms] policy.

 Offer additional features under optional permissions
-: Placing permissions with warnings as optional allows developers to provide an improved onboarding experience by explaining why a particular permission is needed.
+: Declaring optional permissions improves the user onboarding experience by explaining why a particular permission is needed.
 It also allows users to further customize their experience.
-See [Permissions API][api-optional-perms] for steps on how to implement optional permissions.
+See [Permissions API][api-optional-perms] for instructions on implementing optional permissions.

 Prefer the `"activeTab"` permission
 : This permission does **_not_** display a permission warning.
 It grants temporary host permission to the site the user is on.
 For more details, see [Understanding the activeTab permission][doc-activetab].